J-Sanderson/100-days-of-code/log.md

 ### Day 31: July 13, 2017

 **Today's Progress**: While reading through You Don't Know JS' chapter on [closures](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch5.md), I found some interesting details in the section regarding closures and loops.
-I think this might go some way toward explainaing some of the sequence display issues I had in the Simon game, and possibly the scope errors in the word counter.
+I think this might go some way toward explaining some of the sequence display issues I had in the Simon game, and possibly the scope errors in the word counter.
 Interesting reading.

 Now back to the game.
 The user clicks are working but the game needs to stop them once the user is done with the current sequence (or makes a mistake, when I get to implimenting strict mode).
 Set it up to remove the active class from the lights once the sequence length is reached - works just fine.
 No code yet to handle restarting/strict mode on errors, but that can come later.